na-na-hi/renget/archive/mwarchive.md

 ####*Current Thing* Ideas

+* Three Chinese anti-piracy navy ships ignore non-Chinese cargo ships distress calls as they are raided by Yemeni pirates
+* European science journal publishes study showing patients with long covid have had their DNA genome altered
+* Journal 'Nature' study says it is dangerous to 'do your own research' and to trust mainstream media and not ask questions
 * Israeli bulldozers roll over tents outside Gazan hospital, dozens are buried alive and crushed
 * Zionist USA schoolteacher flips out and threatens 12yo student with beheading cos she dislikes the Israeli flag
 * Hacker group, Cyberniggers claim to have internal US DoD documents and access to US Army online dashboard